noraeisner/LATTE/READMEpip.md

 **--north** If you want all the images to be oriented due north (this is not the default as it takes longer to run)

 **--new-path** If you want to define a new path to store the data.

-### Output

-**Figures:**

-- Full lightcurve with the times of the momentum dumps marked.
-- Background flux around the times of the marked transit event(s).
-- Centroid positions around the time of the marked transit event(s).
-- The lightcurve around the time of the marked event(s) extracted in two different aperture sizes.
-- The average flux in and out of the marked event(s) and the differences between the two.
-- The average flux of the target pixel file with the locatiosn of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).
-- The lightcurves of the 6 closest stars that were also observed by TESS (TP files).
-- A lightcurve around the time of the marked event(s) extracted for every pixel in the target pixel file.
-- (optional) Two simple BLS plots.
-The second with the highest detected signal-to-noise transits from the initial run removed.
-- (in progress, will be available in next release of LATTE) Modelling of the signal using a Bayesian approach with an MCMC sampling.
-This makes use of the Pyaneti code (Barragan et al. 2017).

-**FFI Mode**

-- The FFI mode currently does not plot the nearby stars lightcurves (will be implemented soon).
-- Saves the extracted apertures used
-- Saves the corrected and the uncorrected lightcurves to verify that the detrending is workign correctly - there's are nt stored in the DV reports.

-**Tables:**

-- Stellar parameters summarized, as well as information to whether the target has been flagged as a TCE or a TOI.
-The table links to the relevant reports (if applicable) as well as to the exofop page on the star.
-- (optional) Summary of the BLS results.
-- (optional) Fitting parameters with uncertainties from the modelling.